Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 #### Personalization

-Since we're already in Settings → Personalization,  go ahead and set the rest of your preferences.
+Since we're already in Settings &rarr; Personalization,  go ahead and set the rest of your preferences.
 I use Dark Theme (because I'm not a monster), and I like purple for my accent color.

 ### Uninstalling things